acorg/slurm-pipeline/README.md

 }
 ```

-This example contains almost everything you need to know to set up your own
+The specification above contains almost everything you need to know to set
-pipeline specification.
+up your own pipeline, though you of course still have to write the scripts.

 ### Steps